-In certain situations we collect and process your personal for purposes that are in our legitimate organisational interests – generally this means sending you information we think you might be interested in based on your previous show choices at VAULT.
+In certain situations we collect and process your information for purposes that are in our legitimate organisational interests – generally this means sending you information we think you might be interested in based on your previous show choices at VAULT Festival.
 However we only do this if there is no overriding prejudice to you by using your personal information in this way.

 For any situations where the two bases above are not appropriate, we will instead ask for your explicit consent before using your personal information in that specific situation.

 We aim to communicate with you about the work that we do in ways that you find relevant, timely and respectful.
 To do this we use data that we have stored about you, such as what events you have booked for in the past, as well as any preferences you may have told us about.

 We use our legitimate organisational interest as the legal basis for communications by email.
 We will give you an opportunity to opt out of receiving them during your first purchase with us.
 If you do not opt out, we will provide you with an option to unsubscribe in every email that we subsequently send you, or you can alternatively use the contact details at the end of this policy.

 In addition to marketing communications, we also process personal information in the following ways that are within our legitimate organisational interests: